The Beethoven Society of Melrose – December 16, 2017

 There was a time not long ago when I was afraid that I couldn’t reliably illustrate a given nuance I wanted us to add to our playing …. because it’s a thought mostly in my mind as I play, and perhaps too subtle.

 From my many experiences playing, recording, and talking, I am more certain now that even a tiny thought in my mind indeed finds its outward expression in our playing and I shouldn’t be shy to illustrate it for.
 The power of mind over matter.
 I guess the reaction I had been fearing from my fellows was: “I don’t hear any difference!”

 “Build it and they will come” becomes, “Believe in it [your musical hope] and they will come [along].”

 Jagan Nath Khalsa – July, 2016

 Why do I like Bach so much?

 He makes me feel a universal voice in myself.
-Even for those people who can’t understand the technical details of what he does, I believe he makes them feel something special, every time they hear even the same piece of music.
-Beneath the musical complexity is his big heart, relaxation, and freedom to say something different each time you approach him.
+Even for those people who can’t understand the technical details of what he does, I believe he makes something special happen, every time they hear even the same piece of music.
+Beneath the musical complexity is his big heart, relaxation, and mystically gives us the freedom to say something different each time one approaches him.
 People like me are still talking about him and playing his music with enthusiasm as if they are just discovering it.
 When I approach a new Bach piece, it is like a holiday present.
 He would not have boasted about himself this way, he said he was just doing his job prolifically for the sake of his employers.
 He also did write to please himself and with a sense of purpose for the sake of eternity.

 Jagan Nath Khalsa – February 2016